tgvaughan/bang/README.md

 The code block is then replaced with whatever that command writes to standard output.

+There is no requirement that the block start at the beginning of a line, nor that it end at the end of a line.

-If the command is prefixed by `VAR=` where VAR is some string, the result of the evaluation will also be saved to a variable with that name.
+If the command is prefixed by `VAR=` where VAR is some (far too liberal) sequence of characters, the result of the evaluation will also be saved to a variable with that name.

 Here is an example of bash code block: